-The decision of the representative dated April 8, 2011, reference 02, is affirmed as modified.
-Unemployment insurance benefits are allowed, provided claimant is otherwise eligible.
-The issue of a recalculation of benefits on the basis of a layoff from a business closing is remanded to claims for a determination.
+The decision of the representative dated Apr il 7, 201 11, ref erend ce 02, is affirmed as modified.
+Unemployment insurance benefits calculated on the basis of a business closing are allowed, provided claimant is otherwise eligil ole.

 Stan McElderry Administrative Law Judge